Shenna Bellows

-Shenna Lee Bellows (born March 23, 1975) is an American politician and civil rights advocate who has served as the 50th Secretary of State of Maine since January 2021.
-She is the first woman to hold this position.
-Before entering politics, Bellows worked as a civil rights advocate, serving as executive director of the American Civil Liberties Union (ACLU) of Maine from 2005 to 2013 and later as executive director of the Holocaust and Human Rights Center of Maine from 2018 to 2020.
+Shenna Lee Bellows (born March 23, 1975) is an American politician and civil rights advocate who has served as the 50th Secretary of State of Maine since 2021.
+A member of the Democratic Party, she is the first woman to hold this position.

+Before entering politics, Bellows served as executive director of the American Civil Liberties Union (ACLU) of Maine from 2005 to 2013, and later as executive director of the Holocaust and Human Rights Center of Maine from 2018 to 2020.

-Bellows served in the Maine Senate from 2016 to 2020, representing the 14th district.
-She was the Maine Democratic Party nominee in the 2014 United States Senate election in Maine, losing to incumbent Republican Susan Collins, by over 30%.
-As Secretary of State, Bellows gained national attention in December 2023 when she ruled that Donald Trump was ineligible for Maine's Republican primary ballot due to his role in the January 6 United States Capitol attack, a decision later overturned by the U.S. Supreme Court.
-In March 2025, she announced her candidacy for Governor of Maine in the 2026 Maine gubernatorial election.
+She was the Maine Democratic Party nominee in the 2014 United States Senate election in Maine, which Bellows lost to incumbent Republican Senator Susan Collins by 36 percentage points.
+She served in the Maine Senate from 2016 to 2020, representing the 14th district.
+As Secretary of State, Bellows ruled that Donald Trump was ineligible for Maine's Republican primary ballot due to his role in the January 6 United States Capitol attack; her ruling was overturned by the U.S. Supreme Court in a unanimous decision.

+Bellows ran for Governor of Maine in the 2026 Maine gubernatorial election Democratic primary, but was defeated, coming in fourth.
+Following the withdrawal of Democratic nominee Graham Platner from the race for the 2026 United States Senate election in Maine, she entered the race on July 9, 2026, seeking to win the Democratic nomination and again face Susan Collins, but Bellows withdrew from the race on July 19 after Troy Jackson won nearly 300 delegates the prior day.

 Early life and education

-Shenna Bellows was born on March 23, 1975, in Greenfield, Massachusetts, to Dexter Bellows, a carpenter, and Janice Colson, a nurse.
-She was raised in Hancock, Maine, where she attended Hancock Grammar School.
-According to Bellows, her family experienced economic hardship during her childhood, living without running water or electricity until she was in fifth grade.
+Shenna Bellows was born on March 23, 1975, in Greenfield, Massachusetts, to Dexter Bellows, a carpenter, and Janice Colson, who became a nurse after going to college at 49 years of age.
+She was raised in a log cabin in the small, rural town of Hancock, Maine.
+She graduated from Hancock Grammar School in 1989.
+Her family experienced economic hardship during her childhood, living without running water or electricity until she was in fifth grade.

-At age 15, Bellows participated in the AFS–USA foreign exchange program in Campos, Brazil.
-She graduated from Ellsworth High School in 1993 and earned a Bachelor of Arts degree from Middlebury College.
-During high school and college, she worked as a research assistant at the Mount Desert Island Biological Laboratory, contributing to published research on marine fish physiology.
-During her junior year at Middlebury, she studied abroad for a semester in San José, Costa Rica.
+At age 15, Bellows won a scholarship that allowed her to spend six months studying international politics in an AFS–USA foreign exchange program in Campos, Brazil.
+She graduated from Ellsworth High School in 1993, and was later inducted into the Ellsworth High School Hall of Fame.

+Bellows earned a Bachelor of Arts degree in International Politics and Economics magna cum laude from Middlebury College in 1997, receiving highest honors for her thesis on economic and environmental sustainability.
+During high school and college, she worked as a research assistant at the Mount Desert Island Biological Laboratory located in Salisbury Cove, Maine, on Mount Desert Island, contributing to published research on marine fish physiology.

 Early career

+Economic consulting firm (1997–1999)

+From 1997 to 1999 Bellows worked as a researcher and recruiter for Economists Incorporated, an economic consulting firm in Washington, D.C., specializing in antitrust, regulatory and legal matters.